Excape/hsr-docs-hs16/docs/hs16/englhtw.md

 ### Chapter 11
 **Put the title of the chapter “Wet Electricity” into context.**

+The title refers to the electricity in our brains

 **Answer the author’s question on p.
 201: “what are live electrical circuits doing embedded in our bodies and brains?”**